 Proven Industry Experience.
-Four of the senior members of management of the Manager each have over 25 years of mortgage and real estate experience.
+Three of the senior members of management of the Manager each have over 27 years of mortgage and real estate experience.
 Each has worked at a senior level in a major bank, trust company or life insurance company and has developed a comprehensive knowledge of the mortgage and real estate businesses.
+Two other members of senior management each have over 15 years of mortgage and real estate experience.